Theeraz/theraz.github.io/THM/Write ups english/Wonderland.md

 ![c91334c59f6c97f300b9c7d835cc4257](https://github.com/Theeraz/theraz.github.io/assets/90190970/8402f86d-2e7b-4ecf-ba5b-1d4ff454c447)

 And now I have all the permissions of the current user.
 I discover that there is a script called LinPEAS and that it is a security auditing tool for Linux systems.
 Its main function is to perform an automatic scan of the whole Linux system to identify insecure configurations, privilege settings, etc...
-This script helps you find executables with capabilities, which allow a process to perform specific privileged operations without needing to be `rooted`.
+This script helps you find executables with capabilities, which allow a process to perform specific privileged operations without needing to be `root`.
 The idea was to use LinPEAS but for some reason it doesn't work (I can't understand why it doesn't run).
 I find a command that does a similar function and it would have saved me a lot of time:

 ![0d307c7d77e6322576645d4cf585f094](https://github.com/Theeraz/theraz.github.io/assets/90190970/bc55092a-898b-472c-8787-a1be417d3197)